syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### nodes.task `Object`
 {:#members:nodes-task}

-Defines the task of the bpmn activity.
+Defines the task of the BPMN activity.
 Applicable, if the type of activity is set as task.

 #### Default Value: